-The University of Bristol library is open to external researchers and visitors who have a genuine need to use materials not available in other libraries.
+The University of Bristol welcomes visitors and two of its libraries are open to external researchers and visitors who have a genuine need to use materials not available elsewhere:

 Before your visit